Pegasus Airlines: Development since 2010

 In August 2022, Pegasus Airlines experienced a data breach that exposed over 6.5TB of data, including a number of internal passwords and the personal information of flight crew.
 The breach occurred after Pegasus accidentally configured one of the Amazon S3 storage buckets used for PegasusEFB, its electronic flight bag system, to be without any security, exposing its contents to the public Internet.
 The breach affected Turkish Airlines and Air Manas, who also used PegasusEFB.
+The breach was caused by Corporate negligence and a $183,000 fine could have been imposed on the airlines by the Turkish Data Protection Authority.

+The airlines ranked fifth worst for flight delays from UK airports in 2022.
+According to AirHelp, Pegasus airlines was ranked the sixth worst airline in 2024.

+This ranking stems from the fact that the airlines is inferior to its competitors in all key parameters.
+Particularly long flight delays and difficulty in receiving compensation has been the major cause of inconvenience according to customers.

+In March 2022 Pegasus announced that Güliz Öztürk would become chief executive officer with effect from 1 May 2022, succeeding Mehmet T. Nane, who became vice-chairperson of the board; Öztürk was the first woman to serve as CEO of an airline in Turkish civil aviation.
+Esas Holding has remained the airline's controlling shareholder since the flotation; H. Çağatay Özdoğru, Esas Holding's chief executive, served as vice-chairman of the Pegasus board from December 2006 to September 2022 and rejoined the board in August 2023.